briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 ### VPC

-The VPC is the first resource that is create as part of the `base` stack.
-- There official, high-level constructs in each IaC tool for building VPCs and all related networking resources.
+The VPC is the first resource that is created as part of the `base` stack.
+There official, high-level constructs in each IaC tool for building VPCs and all related networking resources.

 - `awsx` has a VPC module
 - `terraform-aws-vpc` module
 - L2 VPC Construct in CDK

 The setting in the Terraform VPC module `one_nat_gateway_per_az = false` doesn't seem to exist on the `awsx.ec2.Vpc` module.
-This will add to cost savings since it will use 1 NAT Gateway instead of 2.
+This will add to cost savings since it will use 1 NAT Gateway instead of 2 or 3.

 ### Security Groups